This country-specific Q&A provides an overview to tax laws and regulations that may occur in United States.

 It is unlikely that significant changes will be made in 2019 to the US tax treatment of incentives given that proposals made in 2017 were not adopted as part of the tax reform enacted effective for 2018 and given the anticipated “grid-lock” in the US Congress following the late 2018 elections.

-Environmental, Social and Governance (“ESG”) considerations may begin to take center stage for compensation committee consideration.
+Environmental, Social and Governance (“ESG”) considerations may begin to take centre stage for compensation committee consideration.
 For example, it is expected that US public companies will increasingly tie a portion of senior executive pay to achievement of gender diversity goals.

 Proxy advisory firms such as ISS and Glass Lewis will continue to press for changes in plan design and operations, but their efforts may be stifled somewhat if the SEC continues to push-back on institutional investors’ reliance on such firms voting recommendations.